 Students may repeat for credit any course in which a grade was received.
 If a grade of F (failing) is received in a course needed to satisfy degree requirements, the course must be repeated.

-In repeated courses only the highest grade is used in computing the grade point average.
+In repeated courses only the highest grade is used in computing the cumulative grade point average.
 Students should be aware, however, that all grades are included on transcripts sent to other colleges, universities, and graduate schools, and these institutions may, according to their transfer and admission policies, compute grade point averages based on all grades.

 The college expects students to attend all class sessions.
 Early departures and late returns at vacation times are not to be requested.
 College policy permits each instructor to establish the specific details of class attendance for each particular class.